 It contains the following: Viewer, Editor, Batch Editor, Combined, Animated GIF, Print, Splitter, Screen Capture, Color Picker, and Raw Converter.
 You can customize your toolbar, so you can organize the features you use most, and then revert to the default toolbar when you want to dig deeper into the software’s offerings.

 PhotoScape offers some basic editing, including color adjustment, white balance editing, adding text, cropping, and filters.
-The main menu of editing section is shown in the figure below.
+The main menu of the editing section is shown in the figure below.

 You can download the software from HERE